rht-labs-events/summit-lab-2023/docs/README.md

-# A full developer experience in your cloud - Mastering OpenShift DevSpaces in Enterprise Environments
+## A full developer experience in your cloud <br />- Mastering Red Hat OpenShift Dev Spaces in Enterprise Environments

 During this session, the attendees will learn the key concepts around mastering Red Hat OpenShift Dev Spaces in Enterprise Environments.